Navigating the Paperwork for Dementia

 Let’s talk about capacity

 Getting your loved one's paperwork in order early can have legal benefits as well.
 If your loved one signs a document after a diagnosis, it may hold less weight in court.
-This is because a judge has to consider capacity and competency in situations like these.
+This is because a judge must consider capacity and competency in such situations.

 Legal capacity and Alzheimer's